Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Numerical Illustrations

-Tables~\ref{tab-OptWithSummary-ScenarioAnalysis_etaVAR} and~\ref{tab-OptWithSummary-ScenarioAnalysis} present simulation results on optimal withdrawal and surrender behavior.
-Table~\ref{tab-OptWithSummary-ScenarioAnalysis_etaVAR} varies the cash rate ($\eta$) and tax rate ($\theta$), while Table~\ref{tab-OptWithSummary-ScenarioAnalysis} explores the impact of contract design features, specifically the presence or absence of a cash fund and a ratchet mechanism.
-The surrender rate indicates the proportion of scenarios where the policyholder surrenders the contract, and the average surrender time refers to the mean time until surrender.
-We write ``NA'' to denote that surrender was not observed.
-The average duration measures time spent in the contract, including pre-surrender periods.
-The final columns report the proportion of withdrawal opportunities ($T - 1$ total) where policyholders engage in each withdrawal type, conditional on not surrendering: ``No Withdrawal'', ``Withdrawal Below Guaranteed'', ``Withdrawal at Guaranteed Amount'', and ``Excess Withdrawal''.

-Figure \ref{fig:OptWithdraw_NoTaxTax_t1t5t9_max} shows the optimal withdrawal strategies expressed in terms of $\mathscr{w}^*_{\rm max}$ at the beginning, midway and prior to maturity when $\eta=4\%>r$ without and with tax (1st versus 2nd row).
-Recall that if $\mathscr{w}^*_{\rm guar}>1$ and $\mathscr{w}^*_{\rm max}=1$ this implies a surrender.\footnote{Figure \ref{fig:OptWithdraw_NoTaxTax_t1t5t9_guar} show the corresponding figure for $\mathscr{w}^*_{\rm guar}$.} Early in the contract and near maturity, policyholders exhibit a bang-bang strategy: no withdrawals initially and primarily excess withdrawals or surrender close to maturity.
-At the midpoint ($t = 5$), behavior becomes more nuanced, with decisions more contingent on state variables, taxation, and product features.
-For this reason, subsequent figures will focus on $t = 5$ to facilitate detailed analysis.
+Figure \ref{fig:OptWithdraw_NoTaxTax_t1t4t9_max} shows the optimal withdrawal strategies expressed in terms of $\mathscr{w}^*_{\rm max}$ at the beginning, midway and prior to maturity when $\eta=4\%>r$ without and with tax (first row vs. second row) in a partial taxation context.
+Recall that if $\mathscr{w}^*_{\rm guar}>1$ and $\mathscr{w}^*_{\rm max}=1$ this implies a surrender.\footnote{Figure \ref{fig:OptWithdraw_NoTaxTax_t1t4t9_guar} shows the corresponding figure for $\mathscr{w}^*_{\rm guar}$, { supplementing Figure \ref{fig:OptWithdraw_NoTaxTax_t1t4t9_max} which shows $\mathscr{w}^*_{\max}$}.} Early in the contract and near maturity, policyholders exhibit a { bang-bang-like} strategy: no withdrawals initially and primarily excess withdrawals or surrender close to maturity.
+At the midpoint ($t = 4$, the year before the policyholder reaches the preservation age), behavior becomes more nuanced, with decisions more contingent on state variables, taxation, and product features.
+For this reason, subsequent figures will focus on $t = 4$ to facilitate detailed analysis.

 It is important to note that although the optimal withdrawal profiles may suggest that surrender will occur, this might not happen in practice, as the underlying asset may never reach the relevant value thresholds.
-For example, while dark blue regions at $t = 9$ may indicate surrender behavior in scenarios with jointly a high underlying value and a high guarantee base, such combinations are unlikely to materialize late in the contract given that the underlying generally decreases over time as a result of regular withdrawals.
+For example, while dark blue regions at $t = 9$ may indicate surrender behavior in scenarios with jointly a high underlying value and a high guarantee base, such combinations are unlikely to materialize late in the contract given that the underlying generally decreases over time as a result of regular withdrawals; see \eqref{eqn-Update-InvestmentAccount-PostWithdrawal}.
 In fact, when a ratchet is present, our simulation studies indicate that surrenders do not occur precisely for this reason.